-The Philosophy Department is housed in Moses Hall, near the Campanile on the main UC Berkeley campus.
+The Philosophy Department is housed in Philosophy Hall, near the Campanile on the main UC Berkeley campus.
 The building was designed in 1931 by George Kelham, who had earlier designed many San Francisco landmarks, including the old Main Library and the old Federal Reserve.
 Until the 1960s, the building was named Eshleman Hall and housed student publications, the band, and the chorus.
 It was renamed after Bernard Moses (1846-1930), U.C.’s first historian and the founder of Berkeley’s Political Science Department.
 The Philosophy Department moved into Moses during the 1970s.
-Concerns about views expressed in Moses’s writings, for example his apparent endorsement of lynching in the post-war South, have led the Department to consider proposing to the University that the building be renamed.
-As of Fall 2020, this consideration is actively under way, led by the Department’s Equity Task Force.
-Updates will be posted on the News section of our website.
+Concerns about views expressed in Moses’s writings, for example his apparent endorsement of lynching in the post-war South, have led the Department (led by its Equity Task Force) to propose to the University that the building be renamed.
+As of Fall 2023, the building is known as Philosophy Hall.

-The Howison Philosophy Library is located on the third floor of Moses
+The Howison Philosophy Library is located on the third floor of Philosophy

 Hall.
 Its collection originated as the personal library of George Howison,